Skip to main content

 (b) If the individual is engaged under the terms of a contract for services and claims to be self-employed or a consultant, the Executive Director of Finance must be satisfied that they meet the criteria laid down by HMRC.

-(c) A former employee should not be re-engaged unless agreement has been given by the Cabinet Member for HR and Corporate Affairs.
+(c) A former employee should not be re-engaged unless agreement has been given by the Cabinet Member for Customer Service, Communications and Corporate Affairs.

 13.3.
 The proposal to require high earners to repay exit payments if they return to the public sector has previously been consulted on but there has been no further indication of if and when this proposal will be implemented.